StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 When you forcibly drop an Iceberg table (namely, with the `FORCE` keyword specified in the DROP TABLE statement), the table's data on your HDFS cluster or cloud storage will be dropped along with the table, but the table's file path is retained.

-[Switch to a Hive Catalog and a database in it](#switch-to-an-iceberg-catalog-and-a-database-in-it), and then use the following statement to drop a Hive table in that database.
+[Switch to an Iceberg catalog and a database in it](#switch-to-an-iceberg-catalog-and-a-database-in-it), and then use the following statement to drop a Hive table in that database.

 ```SQL
 DROP TABLE <table_name> [FORCE];